 The Vocable Story

-Vocable AAC was borne of the personal experience of a WillowTree team member and ideated at an internal company innovation hour.
-In mid-2019, a loved one of a WillowTree designer suffered from paralysis, and quickly found that there was minimal software available to effectively and affordably communicate without speech.
+Vocable AAC was born of the personal experience of a WillowTree team member and then prototyped during an internal company innovation hour.
+In mid-2018, a loved one of a WillowTree designer suffered from Guillain-Barré Syndrome which left her temporarily non-verbal and lacking motor function.
+They quickly found that there was no hardware or software available to effectively and affordably communicate without speech.

-In early 2020, 14 WillowTree team members began taking steps to address this problem with Vocable: a free head tracking app that individuals with conditions such as MS, stroke, ALS, or spinal cord injury can use to communicate with care providers and loved ones.
-The team of developers, designers, project managers, and researchers created a product roadmap with support and expertise from Duke University speech language pathologists.
+Soon after, WillowTree team members began taking steps to address this problem with Vocable, a free head-tracking app that individuals with conditions that inhibit speech and motor function can use to communicate with caregivers and loved ones.
+The team of developers, designers, project managers, and researchers created a product roadmap with support and expertise from Duke University speech-language pathologists.
 With a “mob programming” approach to the project, the team is able to quickly iterate and update the product based on feedback from the impacted community and healthcare professionals.
-As an open source project, anyone in the world can contribute to Vocable via Github.
+As an open source project, anyone in the world can contribute to Vocable via GitHub.

-As an organization dedicated to helping digital experts thrive and building applications that matter, WillowTree is proud to support the work of the Vocable team.
+As a company dedicated to helping digital experts thrive and to building applications that matter, WillowTree is proud to support the work of the Vocable team.